bitzec/bitzec/doc/tor.md

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Zcash has been updated to make use of this.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically. bitzec has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Zcash automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), bitzec automatically creates a hidden service to listen on.
 Zcash will also use Tor automatically to connect to other .onion nodes if the control socket can be successfully opened.
 This will positively affect the number of available .onion nodes and their usage.